-Approach adds explicit aquatic phase redox and pH to a decomposition cascade model.
+Explicit aquatic phase redox and pH added to decomposition cascade model.

 Explicit aqueous phase redox, pH, and mineral interaction dynamics were coupled to the Converging Trophic Cascade (CTC) decomposition model, enabling prediction of carbon dioxide (CO2) and methane (CH4) production from Arctic polygonal tundra soils under laboratory incubations over a range of temperatures.